 - Work interference – sabotage – which prevents work from getting done3

-There are five recognized categories of workplace violence:4
+There are four recognized categories of workplace violence:4

 In the scientific literature, several types of bullying have been studied: intimidation, harassment, victimization, aggression, emotional abuse, and psychological harassment or mistreatment at workplace, among others.5

 Bullying does not include illegal harassment and discrimination, and while bullying can create a hostile work environment, it is not the same as the organization allowing an illegal hostile work environment (for example, the employer tolerating inappropriate jokes).
 Other examples that are not bullying include setting high work standards, having differences of opinion or providing constructive feedback.

 The Workplace Bullying Institute estimates that 65.6 million U.S. workers are directly impacted by or have witnessed bullying.
 A 2014 Workplace Bullying Institute survey found that 69 percent of bullies are men and 57 percent of targets are women, and that women bullies target women in 68 percent of cases.
 It is more common than sexual harassment, and can be direct physical, verbal or indirect bullying (such as social isolation).6

 Bullying is typically deliberate, causes negative effects on the victim, and is an attempt to control employees.
 Bullying is behavior that is aggressive, intentional, and frequent.
 Bullies tend to target employees who have inadequate support or are not able to defend themselves from the aggression.
 An essential component of bullying is that it is perceived as a hostile act by the target.